Star Wars Infinities: Synopsis

 On Dagobah, Luke's training is nearing completion.
 The last test is for Luke to re-enter the cave.
 Luke is again confronted by a vision of Vader but is now able to overcome his fears and completely connect to the Force.
 Han arrives soon after and informs Luke of Leia's whereabouts.
 Yoda then reveals to Luke the truth that Leia is really his sister and that Vader is their father.

 Luke, Yoda, Han, Chewbacca and R2-D2 then take the Falcon to the Coruscant system.
 Once there, the Falcon lands on the Justice Star where Yoda and R2-D2 debark.
 Yoda confronts Tarkin, now an admiral, and takes control of him with a Jedi mind trick.

 Chewbacca flies the Falcon to Coruscant, where Luke and Han attempt to infiltrate the Emperor's palace.
 Once there, Luke and Han defeat a number of red-cloaked Imperial Guards and a reprogrammed, more aggressive C-3PO before confronting the Emperor and his two apprentices, Vader and Leia.
 At his master's orders, Vader turns his lightsaber over to Leia, who duels with Luke.
 Luke refuses to kill her and reveals to her that she is his sister.
-When Leia refuses to kill her brother, the Emperor tortures them both with Force lightning.
-Vader attacks his master to protect Luke and Leia.
+When Leia refuses to kill her brother, the Emperor attacks them both with Force lightning.
+Vader intervenes to protect Luke and Leia.

-Luke, Leia, Han and C-3PO then escape to the Falcon as the Emperor turns on Vader and kills him.
+Luke, Leia, Han and C-3PO then escape to the Falcon as the Emperor overcomes Vader.
 Yoda, using R2-D2 to control the Justice Star's orbit, contacts the Emperor and announces that he is coming to see him and will be there soon.
 The Justice Star crashes into Coruscant, destroying both the planet and the battle station and killing Yoda, Tarkin and the Emperor.

 Later, R2-D2's memory is inserted into an identical body.
 The story ends with Luke and Leia being visited by the ghosts of Obi-Wan, Yoda and Anakin Skywalker during the inaugural celebration of the first Chancellor of the New Republic, Leia, on the planet Naboo.